1980 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1980-S DCAM Quarter

-The Washington quarter from 1980 maintains the same classic design elements that have defined this coin series since 1932, with only minor variations in mint marks and production techniques distinguishing it from earlier decades.
+The Washington quarter from 1980 maintains the same classic design elements that have defined this series since 1932.
+Knowing these design details helps you authenticate your coin and spot potential errors or die varieties.

 The Obverse of the 1980 Quarter

-Mellon stepped down from the role before the coin was issued, and the committee tried to get his successor, Ogden L. Mills, to think again.
-But Mills declined, and it was Flanagan’s portrait that appeared on the new coins.
+However, Treasury Secretary Andrew W. Mellon overruled the committee and selected Flanagan’s portrait instead.
+Mellon stepped down before the coin was issued, and the committee tried to convince his successor, Ogden L. Mills, to reconsider.
+Mills declined, and Flanagan’s portrait has appeared on every Washington quarter since 1932.

 The Reverse of the 1980 Quarter